 So, how do you know you’re offering the type of service your customers expect?

 The first step is to determine what metrics matter and how you’re going to accurately track them.
+You don’t just come up with a customer satisfaction score.

 Brush up on the types of customer satisfaction metrics and learn how your business can improve your customer service, build relationships, and decrease churn rate.